0x5c/too-many-timestamps/README.md

 ### Timestamp decoding

-To decode a timestamp, simply provide is as argument
+To decode a timestamp, simply provide it as argument
 ```
 $ timestamps 1637906683
 ```